Ming233/MM802-Project/README.md

 ### Data

-For more type of data, you can find it at [University of Toronto Libraries](https://mdl.library.utoronto.ca/covid-19/data).
+For more type of data, you can find it at [quandl](https://www.quandl.com/data/BCHAIN-Blockchain).

 ### Document

 For more information related to this project.
-You may found at this [document](https://docs.google.com/document/d/11WB6BY0G19YKHv7wFfgzVgMeFPyhoawcrPpXn2iMfWw/edit?usp=sharing).
+You may found at this [document](https://drive.google.com/file/d/1aDE3TV34l9V68ZczVi0DKV1g6FI6r4ff/view?usp=sharing).